ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 ## MongoDB created users and roles

-If the built-in users and roles do not suit your environment you can [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role) directly in MongoDB.
+If the built-in users and roles do not suit your environment, you can [create users and roles](https://docs.mongodb.com/manual/tutorial/manage-users-and-roles/#create-a-user-defined-role) directly in MongoDB.
 The admin user for your deployment has the power to create any role or set of privileges for use on your deployment.

-Users and roles created directly in MongoDB do not appear in _Service Credentials_ and are not integrated with your {{site.data.keyword.cloud_notm}} account or [IAM](/docs/services/databases-for-mongodb?topic=cloud-databases-iam).
+Users and roles that are created directly in MongoDB do not appear in _Service Credentials_ and are not integrated with your {{site.data.keyword.cloud_notm}} account or [IAM](/docs/services/databases-for-mongodb?topic=cloud-databases-iam).

 ## The `ibm` User